hykhang126/COMP376_CandyRush/README.md

 In the form of sounds, BGM, fonts and custom sprites.

 ## EXTRA FEATURES SUMMARY:
-1 extra levels with random chances and blocks dropping down to fill the gap.
+1 extra level with random chances and blocks dropping down to fill the gap.

-Spinning stars awared based on Win points.
+Spinning stars awarded based on Win points.

 Sound effects, BGM, fonts and custom sprites.